orientechnologies/orientdb-docs/Data-Centers.md

 }
 ```

-If a write operation is executed on the server "europe-0", the quorum used will be `majority`, but only between the servers locates in the same data center: namely "europe-0" (the coordinator), "europe-1" and "europe-2".
-Since the coordinator writes in the database before to distribute the operation, the write operation succeed as soon as at least one between the "europe-1" and "europe-2" servers provide the same result as with "europe-0".
-The rest of the replication will be executed in background in asycnhronous way.
+If a write operation is executed on the server "europe-0", the quorum used will be `majority`, but only between the servers located in the same data center: namely "europe-0" (the coordinator), "europe-1", and "europe-2".
+Since the coordinator writes in the database before distributing the operation, the write operation succeeds as soon as at least one other local server ("europe-1" or "europe-2") responds with the same result.
+The rest of the replication to the other data centers will be executed asynchronously.

 ## Consistency

-Since multiple data centers can have a local quorum, it is possible having an **Eventual Consistency** between them.
+Since multiple data centers can have a local quorum, it is possible to have **Eventual Consistency** between them.
 It's always suggested to keep the number of servers odd, so you can, eventually, always be consistent.
-Example of 2 data centers with equal number of servers:
+Example of 2 data centers with an equal number of servers:

 ```json
   "dataCenters": {